gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

-You can declare this composite `PdxSerializer` as a managed bean in the Spring container and refer to this composite `PdxSerializer` by its bean name in the `@EnablePdx` annotation using the `serializerBeanName` attribute. [spring-data-gemfire-name] takes care of registering it with [vmware-gemfire-short-name] on your behalf.
+You can declare this composite `PdxSerializer` as a managed bean in the Spring container and refer to this composite `PdxSerializer` by its bean name in the `@EnablePdx` annotation using the `serializerBeanName` attribute.
+Spring Data for VMware GemFire takes care of registering it with GemFire on your behalf.

 The following example shows how to create a custom composite `PdxSerializer`: